kubernetes/enhancements/keps/sig-scheduling/5278-nominated-node-name-for-expectation/README.md

 As of now the scheduler clears the `NominatedNodeName` field at the end of failed scheduling cycle, if it found the nominated node unschedulable for the pod.
 This logic remains unchanged.

+NOTE: The previous version of this KEP, that allowed external components to set `NominatedNodeName`, deliberately left the `NominatedNodeName` field unchanged after scheduling failure.
+With the KEP update for v1.35 this logic is being reverted, and scheduler goes back to clearing the field after scheduling failure.

 ### Kube-apiserver clears `NominatedNodeName` when receiving binding requests

 We update kube-apiserver so that it clears `NominatedNodeName` when receiving binding requests.

+### Handling ResourceClaim status updates

+Since ResourceClaim status update is complementary to node nomination (reserves resources in a similar way), it's desired that both will be set at the beginning of the PreBinding phase (before the pod starts waiting for resources to be ready for binding).
+The order of actions in the device management plugin is correct, however the scheduler performs the prebinding actions of different plugins sequentially.
+As a result it may happen that e.g. a long lasting PVC provisioning may delay exporting ResourceClaim allocation status.
+This is not desired, as it allows a gap in time when DRA resources are not reserved - causing problems similar to the ones originally fixed by this KEP - kubernetes/kubernetes#125491

 ### Test Plan